wfjm/herc-tools/README.md

-The tools were initially developed in the context of the [wfjm/mvs38j-langtest](https://github.com/wfjm/mvs38j-langtest) and [wfjm/s370-perf](https://github.com/wfjm/s370-perf) GitHub projects which now include to herc-tools as submodules.
+The tools were initially developed in the context of the [wfjm/mvs38j-langtest](https://github.com/wfjm/mvs38j-langtest) and [wfjm/s370-perf](https://github.com/wfjm/s370-perf) GitHub projects which now include herc-tools as submodules.

 ### Directory organization
 The project files are organized in directories as